By Tahirat Nasiru, LCSW

 Try This Week: Pick one of these strategies—maybe the Feasibility Analysis or "This or That"—and apply it to just one stuck task.
 Notice what happens.
 The goal isn't perfection; it's building a personalized toolkit that makes "starting" just a little bit easier.

 What's your most effective trick for tackling task initiation?
-Share your wins and workarounds in the comments below.
+Share your wins and workarounds.